itsMeDacarvalho/ubiwhere-challenge/README.md

 **E-mail**: dacarvalho@ua.pt

 # Description
 This is my Ubiwhere challenge repository.
-This program simulates a data acquisition platform from an external device.
+This program simulates a data acquisition platform working with an external device simulator.
 The data created by this external device is produced by a simulator and collected every second.
-The percentage of available processor and RAM usage are also data collected every second.
+The percentage of available processor and RAM usage are also collected every second.

 A local database was implemented using a Go - Bolt library - which provides tools to create and manage an embedded database.